 - The submission guidelines form part of the terms and conditions.

-- Entrants must permanently reside in Australia and be 18 years or older.
+- Entrants must be Australian citizens or residents and be 18 years or older.
 One entry per person is accepted.

 - The entrant shall retain copyright for the work submitted.